-The Ketner School of Business is named in honor of Ralph W. Ketner of Salisbury, N.C.
-Mr. Ketner is the Chairman Emeritus of the Board and Co-Founder of Food Lion, Inc. He also serves as a member of the Catawba College Board of Trustees.
+The Ketner School of Business is named in honor of Ralph W. Ketner of Salisbury, NC.
+Mr. Ketner was the Chairman Emeritus of the Board and Co-Founder of Food Lion, Inc. He also served as a member of the Catawba College Board of Trustees.